=== |

 NAMES

 And when that desired event is imagined, the speaker's reaction occurs in a flurry of wordplay.
 Idiomatically, of course, the phrase ham se nah rahaa jaataa means 'it cannot be endured by us'.
-But literally the phrase means '[it] is not remained by us'-- which works well with the idea that if she had come by this way, we would not have been able to endure it (to 'stay here').
+But literally the phrase means '[it] is not remained by us'-- which works well with the idea that if the beloved had 'emerged' by this road, the speaker would not have been able to endure it (to 'remain').

 Moreover, the rahaa jaataa not only contains forms of both 'remain' and 'go' but also correlates well with her 'coming' and/or 'emerging'.
-In addition, rahaa evokes 'road' [raah , rah] and also reminds us of rihaa , 'released', which is almost the opposite of the speaker's state of 'endurance, long-suffering'.
+And as a final touch, rahaa also evokes 'road' [raah , rah].